jomartigcal/gdg-watch-face/README.md

 You can also customize the watch face by showing/hiding the date, changing time display (12-hr, 24-hour, hidden), and by changing the colors of the background, date/time, hour markers, and hands (hour, minute, second).

-GDG Watch Face is now also a part of [GDG/Frisbee Android App] (https://play.google.com/store/apps/details?id=org.gdg.frisbee.android).
+GDG Watch Face is now also a part of [GDG/Frisbee Android App](https://play.google.com/store/apps/details?id=org.gdg.frisbee.android).